-A truly sustainable solution would need to address the entrained air environment, how the foam is being generated, where it is being generated, the foam flow, the type of foam, the foam growth, and the relationship of the foam with the infrastructure all need to be considered as components of an entire foam system.
+A truly sustainable solution would need to address the entrained air environment, how and where the foam is being generated, the foam flow, the type of foam, the foam growth, and the relationship of the foam to the plant’s infrastructure.
 ChemFree recognized this need and created a comprehensive method to analyze the foaming dynamics.

 This analysis led to the development of the first sustainable, cost-effective foam control solution for the process food industry.
 The patented ChemFree WDT™ system incorporates mechanical foam remediation with chemical bubble reduction to form a complete foam management system that lowers overall operating costs while driving down the use of chemicals.
 The reduction of chemical use to control foam assures a safer end product as chemical residues on the final product are greatly reduced and in some cases, eliminated.
 The ChemFree WDT™ system delivers what the process industry has been searching for: A truly sustainable, cost-effective solution for total foam control.